mmnelemane/ai-kafka/README.md

 6. A way to clear old entries (e.g: older than a few days) to ensure scalability.

+7. An improved logging mechanism with multithreading to help troubleshooting.

 # References

 * Basic parts of the producer and consumer code were taken from: